 If you are an F-1 student, you have been admitted for "Duration of Status" which means that you may stay in the U. S. as long as you are a regularly registered, full-time student.
 Different visas have different advantages and restrictions.
 Check with the International Student Center for information regarding your visa.

 If you have an F-1 visa, for reentry you will need your passport with a current visa stamp showing that multiple entries are permitted, and an I-20 form endorsed by the International Student Center.
 Please do not misplace your I-20 forms.

 For other kinds of visas, other documentation may be needed.
-Permanent residents, for example, need to show their "green card" in addition to the passport.
+Permanent residents, for example, need to show their Legal Permanent Resident (LPR) card in addition to the passport.

 Please note that Canada requires a visa for admission of many international students, depending on their country of citizenship.